cloudinary-community/gatsby-transformer-cloudinary/README.md

 }
 ```

-To add Gatsby Plugin Image support you need to to add the GraphQL Type of `coverPhoto` GraphQL to the `transformTypes` plugin option array.
+To add Gatsby Plugin Image support you need to add the GraphQL Type of `coverPhoto` GraphQL to the `transformTypes` plugin option array.

 For the example above the GraphQL Types are `CloudinaryMedia` and `PostCoverPhoto`.

-To find the GraphQL type of the data describing the assets on Cloudinary use the GraphiQL explorer and hover over the asset key, in the second example this would be `coverPhoto`.
+To find the GraphQL type of the data describing the assets on Cloudinary use the GraphiQL explorer and hover over the asset key, in the second example the GraphQL type is `coverPhoto`.

-If you have used the upload functionality of this plugin, the GraphQL type of the nodes describing the uploaded files is `CloudinaryAsset`.
+If you have used the upload functionality of our plugin, the GraphQL type of the nodes describing the uploaded files is `CloudinaryAsset`.

 ```js
 module.exports = {